repo-to-repo/repo-to-repo/README.md

 * `owner`: The name of the owner or organisation that the repository belongs to.
 * `repo`: The name of the project to get the releases from.
+* `version_match`: The string to match at the start of the release, for example if you only wanted to track version `1.x.x` of a release train, then you could specify this as `v1.`, or perhaps you want anything matching `1.2.x` then you'd specify `1.2.`.
+Also some repos track multiple threads, e.g. `gui-` and `cli-`.
+In this case, you might specify `gui-` here to only look for those tagged releases.
 * `object_regex`: A regex to match looking for the release name.
 This could be as simple as `.*_linux` or more complex, like `programme_v\d+\.\d+\.\d+_linux_amd64\.tar\.gz`.